-Software—Defined Networking (SDN) delivers speed and agility when deploying new applications and business services.
+Software-defined networking delivers speed and agility when deploying new applications and business services.
 Flexibility, policy, and programmability are the hallmarks of SDN solutions, with a platform capable of handling the most demanding networking need of today and tomorrow.
-Ignite business agility with software defined networking.
+Ignite business agility with software-defined networking.
 Today’s enterprise data centers serve a dynamic and unpredictable business environment where IT is tasked with maintaining control of strategic assets on premises while delivering cloud capabilities across the enterprise.
-SDN delivers the cloud architecture that businesses need for greater flexibility and agility, while bringing hyper—efficiency to your data center.
-Technologies are the foundation of SDN across the range of software and hardware platforms—from leading vendors as well as open source.
-Whether it’s a move to Software—Defined compute, storage, or networking, SDN builds agile enterprises ready for the cloud.
+SDN delivers the cloud architecture that businesses need for greater flexibility and agility, while bringing hyper-efficiency to your data center.
+Technologies are the foundation of SDN across the range of software and hardware platforms — from leading vendors as well as open source.
+Whether it’s a move to software-defined compute, storage, or networking, SDN builds agile enterprises ready for the cloud.
 SDN can drive positive impacts for your business.

 SDN — Network Functions Virtualization